GireesheePendela/Fake_news_detection/README.md

 - Confusion matrix heatmap
 - Bar chart comparing evaluation metrics
 - Word clouds for fake and real news articles

 ---

-Multinomial Naive Bayes proved to be a fast and reliable baseline model for fake news detection.

----